TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-An important implication to notice here is that when you specify `flex-grow` or `flex-shrink`, flex-items do not necessarily respect your given values for `width`.
+An important implication to notice here is that when you specify `flex-grow` or `flex-shrink`, flex items do not necessarily respect your given values for `width`.
 In the above example, all 3 divs are given a width of 250px, but when their parent is big enough, they grow to fill it.
-Likewise, when the parent is too small the default behavior is for them to shrink to fit.
+Likewise, when the parent is too small, the default behavior is for them to shrink to fit.
 This is not a bug, but it could be confusing behavior if you aren't expecting it.

 ### flex-basis

-`flex-basis` simply sets the initial size of a flex-item, so any sort of `flex-grow`ing or `flex-shrink`ing starts from that baseline size.
+`flex-basis` simply sets the initial size of a flex item, so any sort of `flex-grow`ing or `flex-shrink`ing starts from that baseline size.
 The shorthand value defaults to `flex-basis: 0%`.
 The reason we had to change it to `auto` in the `flex-shrink` example is that with the basis set to `0`, those items would ignore the item's width, and everything would shrink evenly.
 Using `auto` as a flex-basis tells the item to check for a width declaration (`width: 250px`).

 > #### Important note about flex-basis:
 > There is a difference between the default value of `flex-basis` and the way the `flex` shorthand defines it if no `flex-basis` is given.
 The actual default value for `flex-basis` is `auto`, but when you specify `flex: 1` on an element, it interprets that as `flex: 1 1 0`.
 If you want to _only_ adjust an item's `flex-grow` you can simply do so directly, without the shorthand, or you can be more verbose and use the full 3 value shorthand `flex: 1 1 auto`